A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Corrections to the scalar potential

-As for the mass ratio $m_{3/2}/m_{KK}$, the superpotential as written, in terms of Einstein frame 4-cycle volumes, appears to depend on the choice of convention for $\Phi_0$, but one should recall that the 4-cycle volumes also depend on this choice of convention.
-If we express the 4-cycle volumes in terms of the \red{string frame} metric (\ref{eq:Vd_between_frames}),
+As for the mass ratio $m_{3/2}/m_{KK}$, the superpotential as written, in terms of \blue{Einstein frame} 4-cycle volumes in \red{string frame} string length units, appears to depend on the choice of convention for $\Phi_0$, but one should recall that the 4-cycle volumes also depend on this choice of convention.
+If we express the 4-cycle volumes in terms of the \blue{Einstein frame} string length units (\ref{eq:Vd_between_frames}),